tjk911/lohud-trellobot/README.md

 ##Dependencies

 Not all the installed dependencies are currently required/used.
 Feel free to junk some.
+I'll eventually do cleanup.